Chain Chomp: Appearances

 The inclusion of Chain Chomp in Mario Kart 64 as an item was considered, only to be added in the sequel Mario Kart: Double Dash!!
 In this game, the Chain Chomp item was exclusive to baby versions of Mario and Luigi.
 This was done due to the designers' belief that young kids like cute characters, and thus, they gave the babies a powerful item that was beginner friendly.
 It has appeared in multiple levels in the Mario Kart series, including Rainbow Road from Mario Kart 64 Peach Gardens in Mario Kart DS, and London Loop from Mario Kart Tour.
 It appeared in Mario Power Tennis as part of a mode called Chain Chomp Challenge, where the player must hit tennis balls into its mouth.
 In Mario Tennis Aces, a Chain Chomp is added as a playable character, holding the tennis racket in its mouth.
+Chain Chomp is set to reappear in 2026's Mario Tennis Fever, possessing a top skill of power.
 Chain Chomp appears as a summonable character in both Super Smash Bros. for Nintendo 3DS and Wii U and its successor, Super Smash Bros.
 Ultimate, attacking opponents of the player who summoned it.
 In Super Mario Strikers, a Chain Chomp can be used to attack multiple opponents and stun them.
 It appears in multiple mini-games in the Mario Party series, as well as a summon through an item called a Chomp Call, which changes the location of the Star, the ultimate reward, on the map.